lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 Solving problems using built-in types and behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In this section, we'll first return to the scripting style for a bit but with a functional touch, which encourages the use of immutable references and data structures.
+Arguably, this makes it easier to understand program behavior, especially in the presence of concurrency, defined as more than one activity (task, thread, or process) going on at the same time.

 As do other languages, Scala provides an extensive library of predefined types and (generic) type constructors along with a rich set of behaviors.
 Many of these, especially collection types and certain utility types, are *algebraic data types*, discussed below in more detail: